 The plan for extracting the value from the portfolio is impacted by several commercial and legal constraints and risks.
 A process is underway to optimize the value within these constraints and risks.
 A list of some of the potential constraints and risks can be summarized as follows:

-Counterparties are not utilizing their right to terminate because they do not have economic access to cash to pay the termination amount
+Counterparties not exercising their right to terminate because they do not have economic access to cash to pay the termination amount [Query whether this isn’t the same as the next one?]

 Termination of contracts by Enron due to default from a counterparty may force the counterparty into bankruptcy and jeopardize value recovery for the estate